apollojain/hab_android/README.md

 Sometimes the first time the AVD is launched it seems to not show the lock.
 Try clicking on the Home button.

-Step 3: Creating a User Interface (Episode I: The UI Menace)
+Episode III: Revenge of the User Interface
 ==========================================
 #### Part 1 ####
 Move your mouse to the left-hand panel.